isa-group/SLA4OAI-ResearchSpecification/README.md

 ## Tools and Libraries

 Looking to see how you can implement APIs regulated by SLA?
-Check out our [SLA4OAI-node](https://github.com/isa-group/SLA4OAI-node)
+Check out the [SLA4OAI-node](https://github.com/isa-group/SLA4OAI-node) for library for NodeJS.